 The 2022 festival programme featured the following companies:

 She She Pop from Germany, WArd/waRD - Ann Van den Broek from Belgium and the Netherlands, Hanover-based choreographers Robert Robinson from the UK and Mónica García Vicente from Spain, Silvia Gribaudi from Italy, Moritz Ostruschnjak from Germany, Christos Papadopoulos from Greece, Hofesh Shechter/ Shechter II from the UK, and the young choreographers of the "Think Big 2022" residency programme: Italy-born, Germany-based Maria Chiara de' Nobili, Spain-born, Sweden-based Anna Bórras and Roberto Tedesco from Italy.

-Browse our archive for press reviews, synopses and casts & credits on each of 2017’s performances and relive the 32nd edition of the festival.
+To relive the TANZtheater INTERNATIONAL festival, see our archive for press reviews, synopses, and casts & credits on each of the performances in 2022 and many previous editions of the festival.

 The development of our society is a positive one.
 Our country is now more diverse and liberal-minded.
 As a result, new questions concerning the social coexistence need to be answered.
 The process of asking questions and finding the answers is more and more taken over by populists who cause anxiety and insecurity.
 The cultural institutions of Lower Saxony want to fight against these powers and work together with a progressive and mediative approach.